 Here, we are pleased to present original scholarly essays and personal reflections by members of the Academic Advisory Committee, sparked by their knowledge of and connections to the Royall House and Slave Quarters.
 We appreciate these scholars’ generosity in sharing their insights with us.

-Archaeology and the Unexpected Revelation by Alexandra Chan
+Alexandra Chan: Archaeology and the Unexpected Revelation

-Our first contribution is from Academic Advisory Council member Alexandra Chan.
+Our earliest contribution was from Academic Advisory Council member Alexandra Chan.
 Ms. Chan holds a PhD in Historical Archaeology from Boston University, based on her research and collaboration with the Royall House Association.
 She currently works as a private archaeological consultant in New Hampshire, and continues to be active in public outreach and education about the Royall House, archaeology, and the lives of early African Americans in New England.
 Read the article here.